 In order to accept your gifts, and turn, accept you as a person, there are people that would have to reorder everything that they have ever learned and know, everything that they have ever experienced, the situation of their current lives, and the outcomes of their future.

 This prospect is scary and daunting.
-Rather than restructure an entire belief system, it is MUCH easier to reject a single person.
+Rather than restructure an entire belief system, it is much easier to reject a single person.
 For many, the easy route is not only safer, but it is all their soul can handle right now.

 If someone refuses to accept who you are, simply understand their soul is not ready for this kind of information.
 Insisting that others accept you, too, is a non-acceptance of their belief system.

-5. Explore different ways to define it
+5. Explore different ways to define what you do.

-Sometimes I say that I council those who are grieving, or that I'm a 'translator', occasionally I will say that I teach others how to open up their intuitive gifts, or that I connect individuals with their loved ones on the other side.
+Sometimes I say that I counsel those who are grieving, or that I'm a 'translator', occasionally I will say that I teach others how to open up their intuitive gifts, or that I connect individuals with their loved ones on the other side.

 Whenever someone calls me crazy, or declares I'm a fake, I just smile, silently bless them and their path of growth, and walk away.
 There's no need to argue.

-7. get a journal for validations
+7. Get a journal for validations

 Get a notebook.
 Make it fancy and personalized.
 Designate this journal for one thing and one thing only - to record all the times when you were right.
 Each time you felt something that was accurate, saw something that was perfectly on target - write it down.
 Carry it with you.

-Coming out of the closet is partially, is being strong enough to brave the potential doubts and questionings of others.
+Coming out of the closet is partially being strong enough to brave the potential doubts and questioning of others.
 And sometimes, even the strongest people can be affected by what or who I around them.

 Whenever you feel doubt, go back through this book and raise your confidence back up - you are good at what you do, remind yourself of it.
-Doing so, will help you weather the storm.
+Doing so will help you weather the storm.

 8. Have Compassion with yourself

 Some days you are going to feel amazing, and know in your heart that sharing your intuitive gift with the world is truly and honestly serving your greatest and highest good, and beneficial for those who you work with.

-You are an emotional being who rides a roller coaster of feelings, and when you first make a big decision - the hills will be higher and steeper, but eventually the drops will be less extreme and the highs will be less anxiety-ridden.
+You are an emotional being who rides a roller coaster of feelings, and when you first make a big decision - the hills will be higher and steeper, but eventually, the drops will be less extreme and the highs will be less fear-ridden.

-Give yourself patience and time, and experiment with what helps you feel comfortable.
+Because coming out of ‘the psychic closet’ is a delicate time for anyone, give yourself patience and time, and experiment with what helps you feel comfortable.